 You can also chose the single app option for your business at £25.28/US$29.99 per month per licence.
 Get the single app option here.

 Because CC is cloud-based, your team can also edit, share and collaborate online.

 Can I use Adobe CC on desktop and mobile?

 If you work on a desktop computer, but also across mobile, CC has a number of useful apps to support cross-platform creation.
 This can benefit web and UI designers – although creating responsive and web-optimized graphics seems to be a general standard nowadays.
 You can see the whole list of apps that support mobile creation here.

-One CC app that users might especially find useful is Fresco, Adobe's iPad-only answer to the likes of Procreate and Affinity which was released recently.
-Find out more in our review of the app; note that Windows CC users can use the app on select Wacom and Microsoft models.
+One CC app that users might especially find useful is Fresco (below), Adobe's iPad-only answer to the likes of Procreate and Affinity which was released recently.
+Find out more in our Adobe Fresco review; note that Windows CC users can use the app on select Wacom and Microsoft models.

 Another gem is Capture, which lets you adapt photos into colours, patterns, type, brushes and shapes for use in Photoshop, Illustrator, Dimension, Adobe XD, and other applications.

-Finally,, you may have heard of Illustrator coming to the iPad, but this is a beta not expected until fall 2020.
+Finally, you may have heard of Illustrator coming to the iPad (below), but this is a beta not expected until fall 2020.
 Find out more here.